carblue/acos5_gui/README.md

 # acos5_64_gui
 An Administration tool (and more) for ACS ACOS5-64 (v2: Smart Card/CryptoMate64 or v3: Smart Card/CryptoMate Nano in mode Non-FIPS/64K), based on driver acos5_64

-The acos5_64 driver/SM binary included is bound to a specific opensc version and depends on specific shared object(s) (phobos and druntime; for DMD, they are combined into one: libphobos2.so) of a D compiler (currently DMD Beta 2.080.0 (-beta.1) only: https://dlang.org/download.html).<br>
+The Linux acos5_64 driver/SM binary libacos5_64.so included is bound to a specific opensc version and depends on specific shared object(s) (phobos and druntime; for DMD, they are combined into one: libphobos2.so) of a D compiler (currently DMD 2.080.0 an LDC 1.9.0: https://dlang.org/download.html).<br>
 Other "systemDependencies" are listed in dub.json.<br>
 dub.json has no provision where to find the driver libacos5_64.so, thus it's expected to be found in the standard library search path (it will be dynamically loaded just by it's filename "libacos5_64.so"; opensc.conf patched must be adapted accordingly),